-If a student wishes to waive a course, the student consults with his or her Advisor.
-If the Advisor endorses the request, the student asks the instructor for permission to waive the course.
-Instructors are encouraged to carefully evaluate the student's proficiency and may choose to evaluate by further examination.
+If a student wishes to waive a course, the student consults with his or her advisor.
+If the advisor endorses the request, the student asks the instructor for permission to waive the course.
+Instructors are encouraged to evaluate carefully the student's proficiency and may choose to evaluate by further examination.
 Students are encouraged to begin this process as early as possible to allow sufficient time to enroll in the course if the waiver is not approved.
-Courses waived are recorded on the student's transcript as "Demonstrated Proficiency;" no credits are posted or factored into the GPA for these courses.
-This process is documented by obtaining signatures on the Course Waiver form located on SharePoint that is then submitted to the Program Office and uploaded into the student's file on the Student Portal.
+Courses waived are recorded on the student's transcript as "Demonstrated Proficiency;" no credits are posted or nor are grades factored into the GPA for these courses.
+This process is documented by obtaining signatures on the Course Waiver form located on SharePoint, submitted to the Program Office, and uploaded into the student's file on the Student Portal.

 If the student has taken courses also offered in the Virginia Consortium Program curriculum while in another graduate program at one of the consortial institutions, those course credits will be recorded on the student's transcript as "Previously Completed."
-No credits are posted or factored into the GPA for these courses, nor are these credits counted as part of the 72-hour residency requirement.
+No credits are posted, no grades are factored into the GPA, nor are these credits counted as part of the 72-hour residency requirement.

 Students who have completed a research thesis in a graduate program at another institution may have it evaluated to meet the foundational research project requirement.
-The evaluation process begins by submitting the thesis to their Advisor who evaluates it using the program's rubric.
-If approved by the Advisor, a 2nd review will be done by another faculty member.
+The evaluation process begins by submitting the thesis to the research mentor who evaluates it using the program's rubric.
+If approved by the mentor, a 2nd review will be done by another faculty member at another consortial institution.
 The application to waive the foundational research project requirement with detailed directions about this process is located on SharePoint under "Program Resources" "Foundational Research Project."
 Additional information on this process is also found in the Handbook under "Foundational Research Project"

-Course Scheduling/StudentResponsibility
+Course Scheduling/Student Responsibility

-Students are expected to meet with their Advisors during the designated registration period to discuss their academic plan for each upcoming semester.
+Students are expected to meet with academic advisors during the designated registration period to discuss their academic plan for each upcoming semester.
 After developing a plan approved by the advisor, students must turn in their completed registration forms to the Program Office indicating the courses they plan to take for the following semester.
 The Program Office will provide students with an electronic version of a registration template that will be used to register for courses each semester.
 Students must turn the form into the Program office by the designated date so that the form can be sent to ODU Registrar's Office to initiate the registration process among the schools.
 If students fail to submit their academic plan when requested, they may be required to take all necessary paperwork to each institution to ensure that they are registered in a timely manner.